Fee Categories and Definitions

 Activity Fees (Student Excursions): Transportation, admission, accommodation, and other charges for student excursions or special events (including in-school clinicians and presenters) usually associated with curriculum.
 Additional examples include fees for swimming and inline skating.

 Alternative Program Fees: Amounts charged under Section 21(4) of the School Act, a program (not an individual course) that emphasizes a specific culture, religion, or subject matter or uses a particular teaching philosophy, including sports-related academies.

-Early Childhood Services: Covers the cost of enhanced, in-school activities and field trip expenses for ECS students in a 475 hour program.
+Kindergarten Fee: Covers the cost of enhanced, in-school activities and field trip expenses for Kindergarten children.

 Fees for Optional Courses (Enhanced Course Fees): Amounts charged for additional materials or supplies associated with non-core course options, such as band, fine arts, advanced placement, second languages, Knowledge and Employability, or Career and Technology Studies.

 Other Fees to Enhance Education: Fees related to provide additional support to students toward educational programs not described or covered by the preceding fee categories.
 Examples may include additional exam preparation fees and tutoring.